scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/cdk-overview/README.md

 }
 ```

 We first create the role, then we create the phone number, the SIP Media Application, and the SIP Rule.
-We then set the IAM permissions so that the SMA can call Polly and Lex.
+We then set the IAM permissions so that the SMA can call Amazon Polly and Amazon Lex.
 We then set the phone number and SMA ID so that the parent object can read them.

 ## Phone Numbers